Location: 4511 Patriot Circle, Fairfax, Virginia.

 Elite science and technology organizations recognize our faculty as leaders in their fields.
 Professors bring industry knowledge to the classroom, challenging students to push the boundaries of research, skill, and application based on real-time knowledge of marketplace demand.

 Building on the school’s reputation of spearheading new efforts in information technology, our engineering programs have expanded to apply what we've learned about advanced computing to more traditional engineering disciplines including Mechanical Engineering.

 The Carnegie Classification of Institutions of Higher Education ranks George Mason University in its top tier of research institutions, with total research expenditures reaching an all-time high of 149 million in sponsored research expenditures for the fiscal year 2018, making good progress toward the university’s strategic goal of $225 million by 2024.
-In 2020 NSF HERD rankings placed Computer and Information Sciences,12th among all universities, 8th among public institutions and No. 1 in Virginia.
-Engineering, which Mason entered the top 100 nationally, is now at No. 93, jumping 49 spots from 142 in 2018, 69th among public universities.
+In 2020 NSF HERD rankings placed Computer and Information Sciences,12th among all universities, 8th among public institutions, and No. 1 in Virginia.
+Engineering, which Mason entered the top 100 nationally, is now at No. 92, jumping 50 spots from 142 in 2018, 69th among public universities.

-In the next decade the school expects to continue its transformation to one of the country's largest, most comprehensive schools of engineering by expanding its programs, growing its enrollment, and increasing its research.
+In the next decade, the school expects to continue its transformation into one of the country's largest, most comprehensive schools of engineering by expanding its programs, growing its enrollment, and increasing its research.

 First named school and building at George Mason University

 More than 25 years of experience in working with big data and cybersecurity